Our Trainees

 Supun Manathunga

-Division of Clinical and Translational Research, Faculty of Medicine & Health Sciences, McGill University
+Division of Clinical and Translational Research, Faculty of Medicine and Health Sciences, McGill University

 My research is focused on integrated Bayesian probabilistic modeling and risk-based simulation for spatiotemporal prediction of West Nile virus and optimization of public health interventions